Nanoonga/Litebox/README.md

 However, [the `srcset` attribute of the HTML`<img>` element](https://www.oxyplug.com/optimization/device-pixel-ratio#serve-image-img-tag-based-on-dpr) is grossly unsuitable for any practical (large, heterogenous, dynamic) media collection because it would involve rendering, storing, and serving a different version of every image for every supported DevicePixelRatio at every presentation size in order for the browser to automagically choose the "best" rendition for the circumstances.

 *Adaptive Density* is an algorithm that scales arbitrary images to arbitrary presentation sizes at arbitrary pixel densities.
 This function may be (re)applied to an image whenever the display geometry changes, such as when the window is resized, or the device is rotated.
-The image may then be (re)downloaded from a server capable of scaling images to arbitrary dimensions.
+The image may then be downloaded from a server capable of scaling images to requested dimensions.

 ### Rendition Modes